 You might be asking yourself, “well can’t I just avoid all of this by clearing the snow and ice from my roof?”
 The short answer is yes, but you need to be careful when you remove the snow and ice from your roof.
 You don’t want to come into contact with electrical wiring, falling off your roof, or damaging your roof.
 Prevent injuries and dangers by hiring someone to do it for you; someone who has the right equipment to get the job done safely and correctly.
 If you do decide to do it on your own, know the risks and proper safety measures.
 To prevent damage to your shingles, leave at least 2 inches of snow so your tools never come into contact with your roof.
 It is recommended to use a roof rake with a telescopic handle and work from the ground.

 You may want to consider installing a snow and ice shield on top of the sheathing and beneath the shingles to cover the overhang of the roof.
 This will prevent water from making its way into your home where it doesn’t belong.
 It is also important that you remember to remove snow and ice from stairs, doors, emergency exits, and balconies immediately and thoroughly.

 What happens if you do have to live the water damage nightmare?
 Have no fear, Swartz Contracting is here!
-When you have a flood, pipe break, an unexpected roof leak or a sewer/sump pump backup, water damage can be your worst enemy.
+When you have a flood, pipe break, an unexpected roof leak or a sump pump backup, water damage can be your worst enemy.
 With hundreds of water restoration projects completed, Swartz Contracting & Emergency Services is the best solution to get your home or business back to its pre-loss condition.
-For more information about our water damage restoration services, call 800-462-1024 or 419-331-1024.
+For more information about our water damage restoration services, call 419-331-1024.